oneThousand1000/HairMapper/README.md

 # Models

-Please fill out this form for pretrained models access:
+Please fill out this form for pre-trained models access:

 https://forms.gle/a5pRbE3yxEr7sZDm7

-Then download and put the pretrained models to **path**:
+Then download and put the pre-trained models to **path**:

 | model                                                | path                                   |
 | ---------------------------------------------------- | -------------------------------------- |